 Over several weeks, you will get a report outlining the current state of your software development group, identified opportunities to increase business impact, and a recommended roadmap to implement transformative change.
 The report is based on interviews with team members and business leaders, observing the team's culture of collaboration, and a survey of tools and technologies.

 Phase 3: Implement transformative change with experienced leadership

-In this phase over three or more months, you will get experienced leadership to guide the implementation of transformative change.
+In three month cycles, your teams will get experienced leadership to guide the implementation of transformative change.
 Solutions might include:

 - Aligning the technology roadmap to support product and business strategy

 - Developing a culture of collaboration using tools that support high-performance workflows for co-located, hybrid and remote teams